-Say what?

 -What life is this then?

--A miserable one, yes, but the one we must have.
+-A miserable one, yes, but the one

 -Poor youth, poor beasts—